-Homicide investigation launched after woman's body found in Invercargill
+Homicide investigation launched after woman's body found at Invercargill motel

-Police have launched a homicide investigation following the death of a woman
+Police have launched a homicide investigation following the discovery of a woman's at an Invercargill motel.

 Inspector Mike Bowman, Southland Area Commander, said police attended a North Rd, Waikiwi address about 11am today after receiving a report of concern.